h-terao/Missel/README.md

 - STL10

 ### Results
-Currently, SemiSL methods are only tested by cifar10.
+Currently, SemiSL methods are only tested on cifar10.

 | cifar10 | 40 labels | 250 labels | 4000 labels |
 | ---- | ---- | ---- | ---- |